Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates eight active public transport stops in operation within Wright, offering a mix of bus services.
+Transport analysis indicates eight operational public transport stops within Wright, offering a mix of bus services.
 These stops are served by twenty distinct routes, collectively facilitating 1,805 weekly passenger trips.
 Transport accessibility is deemed good, with residents typically situated 240 meters from the nearest stop.
-As predominantly residential, most residents commute outward; cars remain the primary mode at 90%, while buses account for 7%.
-Vehicle ownership averages 1.2 per dwelling.
-According to the 2021 Census, a relatively low 12% of residents work from home, which may reflect COVID-19 conditions.
+Predominantly residential, most residents commute outward; car remains the primary mode at 90%, with 7% using buses.
+Average vehicle ownership per dwelling stands at 1.2.
+According to the 2021 Census, a relatively low 12.0% of residents work from home, potentially influenced by COVID-19 conditions.

 Service frequency averages 257 trips daily across all routes, equating to approximately 225 weekly trips per individual stop.